ashish-reddy-20-08/Test/Cheatsheet on Open CV Library.md

 ## Installing Necessary Packages
 First you need to install python.

+## Computer Vision
+1. Computer vision is a field of study focused on the problem of helping computers to see.
+2. Computer vision enables computers to see, identify and process images in the same way that human vision does, and then provide appropriate output.
+3. It is like imparting human intelligence and instincts to a computer, then perform appropriate analysis or act accordingly.
+4. Computer vision is distinct from image processing.

+## OpenCV
+1. OpenCV is a huge open-source library for computer vision, machine learning, and image processing.
+2. OpenCV supports a wide variety of programming languages like Python, C++, Java, etc.

+## Installing OpenCV
+    pip install opencv-python

+## Import OpenCV
+    import cv2

 Now check the python version and install the openCV

 ## Reading Images & Videos